kirbyfan64/TSC/tsc/docs/pages/scene.md

 * The action sequence.
 * When the scene should be entered.
 * What should happen when it exits.

+The full-screen images should target a size of 1024x768 px.
+The game can be played at any resolution that is a multiple of this aspect ratio, though, down to 800x600 as the minimum resolution.

 The action sequence draft should be a numbered list of actions.
 It should look like the following example: